-- Log in to DSM using an account belonging to the administrator group.
+- Log in to DSM using an account belonging to the administrators group.

 - Go to Control Panel > Network > DSM Settings.

-- To automatically redirect all HTTP connections to HTTPS, you can tick the Automatically redirect HTTP connections to HTTPS (Web Station and Photo Station excluded) box, and then click Apply.
+- Tick the Automatically redirect HTTP connections to HTTPS (Web Station and Photo Station excluded) box and then click Apply.

 - Wait a moment while the Synology NAS restarts network settings.